EasinTanvir/mern_projects/ReadMe.md

 step-3 create a .env file inside the FrontEnd folder and cope this url inside the parentheses ( VITE_SERVER_URL = http://localhost:5000 ) step - 4 npm run dev
+Note : before running the react application set up backend and start the nodejs application first

 \*Step for the BackEnd Folder
 step-1 open a new terminal